-- Archival materials may only be consulted in the Reading Room under the supervision of staff.
-Archival material may not be removed from the Reading Room.
+- Archival materials may only be consulted in the Reading Room.

-- Researchers may request up to 3 boxes of material at a time.
-Only one box may be on the study table at a time.
+- Only one box may be on the study table at a time.
 Only one folder may be removed from a box at a time.
-Use orange Out Cards to mark your place when removing folders from boxes.
+Use red Out Cards to mark your place when removing folders from boxes.

 - Keep material in the order in which you receive it even if you cannot discern a meaningful order.
-Use orange Out Cards to mark your place when removing items from folders.
+Use red Out Cards to mark your place when removing items from folders.

-- Materials must remain in clear view of staff at all times.
+- Materials must remain in clear view of Special Collections staff at all times.

 - Cotton gloves must be worn when handling photographic materials.
 Gloves will be provided.
 Please avoid touching the surface of photographic materials, even while wearing gloves.